 Introduction into electrical systems, theory and uses for the different types of motors used in the industry and related industrial safety practices.
 DC, AC stepper and servo motors, motor speed and torque, motor performance, and efficiency, motor control fundamentals using variable frequency drives, vector controls, servo and stepper drives.
 Restricted to: Community Colleges only.

 MAT 265.
 Special Topics

 1-6 Credits

 Course subtitled in the Schedule of Classes.
-May be repeated up to 12 credits.
+May be repeated for a maximum of 12 credits.